apache/mesos/docs/docker-volume.md

    `container_path` as a relative path, the isolator will help create the `container_path` as the mount point.

-The following table describes the above rules for `container_path`:
+The following table summarizes the above rules for `container_path`:

 <table class="table table-striped">
   <tr>